brandons209/Red-bot-Cogs/README.md

 ![black-checker](https://github.com/brandons209/Red-bot-Cogs/workflows/black-checker/badge.svg)

-Thank you for taking a look at my cogs, most of these are rewrites of other cogs, with a few of my own.
+Thank you for taking a look at my cogs!
+Open an issue if you run into a problem or need help

 ##### Activitylog
-Full V2 port with most of the cog rewritten from [calebj](https://github.com/calebj/calebj-cogs).
-This is an all in one logger for all sorts of discord messages and events.
+Detailed logging for channels, audit events, voice activity, and more!
+Export chat logs to an easy to read HTML for moderation review and archiving.
+Logs can be stored in either sqlite or mysql databases.
+A variety of data analyses on logged data is available as well.
 **Features:**
 - Track messages, attachments (url or download), voice channel states, audit log entries, DMs, and also who deletes messages and performs other audit log actions.
-- Customizable log file rotation.
 - Global/per guild/per channel logging preferences
-- Pull logs for a channel or audit logs, with customizeable time ranges either in specifying exact dates or an interval from the current time.
+- Pull logs for a channel or audit logs, with customizable time ranges either in specifying exact dates or an interval from the current time.
 - Track user statistics (how many messages sent, how many bot commands, how long in voice chats) per guild.
 - Track username changes globally.
 - Upgraded userinfo command that includes user stats and number of bans, mutes, and kicks.

 #### Birthday
 Allow users to set their birthday and have it announced in a channel.
-Also gives the user a birthday role and sends them a customizeable DM message.
-Checks for birthdays at UTC midnight everyday. **Bugs fixed!**
+Also gives the user a birthday role and sends them a customizable DM message.
+Checks for birthdays at user's configured timezone.

-#### Confession
-Modifed from @Jinatku.
-Adds a tracker room that will send confessions to with names attached for moderation purposes, in case someone may be abusing the room.

-#### Cost Manager
+#### Chatbot Assistant
-Allows dynamically setting costs for any commands registered to Red.
-Supports setting costs on a hierarchy that follows user > role > guild.
-Also can set guild wide roles that can use commands for free, and overriding these for certain commands.
-It also sends receipts to users and edits that message as they run commands so they can track their spending.
+Your own chatbot assistant, available using Ollama or OpenAI compatible endpoints.
+Has built in functionality to use RAG (retrieval augmented generation) databases to dynamically use emojis, learn user profiles, and dynamic example injection into prompts. **Currently in Alpha, some things may not work or not easily customizable**.
 **Features:**
-- DM receipts will only notify the user once if it fails to send the message.
-- Follows hierarchy, checks user cost first, then role cost, then guild wide cost and guild wide free roles.
-- **Planned:** Global cost setting for bots using a global economy system.
+- Chatbot assistant that acts like a member of your community: Customizable dynamic injection into chats, goodbye messages to have the assistant "leave" chats organically, welcoming new users, and more.
+- Summary and TLDR: Generate summaries and TLDRs of chats/threads for moderation or note keeping.
+- RAG: Automatic profile learning of users, proper emoji usage, example injections
+- Fun general commands: Generate compliments or dadjokes on the fly!

 #### Disable
 Disable all bot commands except for admins in a guild.
 Customizable error message.

-#### Economy Trickle
-Currently rewriting parts from [Sinbad](https://github.com/mikeshardmind/SinbadCogs).

-Added a decay rate where xp and level decays over time.
-Also added a failure rate where a trickle has a chance to fail.
-Cleaned up some of the code as well.

-#### Events
-Made for a friend, pretty messy as it was my first v3 cog.
-Send custom events and log time since that event.
-Unsupported and won't be updated for much else.

-#### Follower
-Twitter style following system that is guild-agnostic.
-Allows users to follow someone else in a specific channel.
-They will get notified when that user speaks or joins the voice chat.
-Users can follow someone in multiple channels.
-**Features**
-- Users can opt out, allowing no one to follow them
-- Users can block other people from following them
-- To follow someone in a channel they must be able to view the channel (has read_messages or view_channel permission)
-- DM notification includes message link to jump to message.
-- Guild Agnostic: a user can follow a user across different guilds
-- Can't follow a user in every channel automatically (would have to add every channel from every guild), this is to avoid issues arised from users stalking someone else
-- Works from DMs as well as in guilds, use user and channel IDs for easiest use.

 ### Image Magic
 Image transformation commands to create funny or interesting photos.